Can Dogs Eat Mushroom ? The Risks and Benefits

 • Types: Reishi, Shiitake, Maitake, Turkey Tail, Chaga

-• How to Give: Can be given as tea, powder, or in some cases, cooked whole.
+• How to Give: This can be given as tea, powder, or, in some cases, cooked whole.

 • Vet Consultation is Essential: Always talk to your vet before giving medicinal mushrooms to your dog for dosage and safety.